-In 2015, tuition for full-time students at Good Samaritan College of Nursing and Health Science was $13,605 a year.
-On average, colleges raise tuition about 3 percent each year.
+In 2022, tuition for full-time Good Samaritan College of Nursing and Health Science students was $13,605 a year.

 Good Samaritan College of Nursing and Health Science is a private institution, so it has the same tuition for residents of Ohio as it does for residents from other states.